and Independent Probing

 the few classmates who resolved to stay in Taiwan and serve as a "screw" (a

-dedicated contributor).
+dedicated contributor to homeland).
 In today's world, where research in human and social

 behavior is still fraught with uncertainties, he calls on us not to